ahmedomar11345/ahmedomar11345/README.md

 - [Facebook](https://www.facebook.com/share/1KCjDhHbkM/)

-> “Security is not a product, but a process.” – Bruce Schneier
+> “Security is not a product, but a process.”

 ---